idkjs/converting-js-to-reason-tutorial/setting-up-indexPageRe.md

 Yes, people, this is how development looks for me.
 Feel free to suggest a better way if there is one.
 Thanks in advance.

 Now run `yarn dev` or `gatsby develop` and check your browser.
 We should have the mostly the same result as we previously had from `index.js`.
 We have not yet implemented the imported `Layout.js` or `Amplify.configure` function.
-We will do that next.
+We might do that next.